-However, the fact that AI chatbots are cheaper than humans has led to many providers charging far more than the actual costs of running a chatbot.
+However, the fact that AI agents are cheaper than humans has led to many providers charging far more than the actual costs of running an agent.
 We think it's worth taking a closer look at the numbers.

 The Real Costs

-Despite what many providers will have you believe, providing a great chatbot in 2026 is not rocket science.
+Despite what many providers will have you believe, providing a great AI agent in 2026 is not rocket science.
 Get an LLM with RAG and you're 95% of the way there.
-And even more to the point, the cost of running a chatbot, which is almost entirely made up of the costs of calling the LLM, is really low.
+And the cost of running an agent is really low, because it's almost entirely LLM calls.
 We're talking fractions of a penny per request.
 Which raises an obvious question...

 Why Are They Charging So Much?